Why now?

 We are calling for a statutory right to independent, relationship-based, lifelong advocacy for all Care Experienced people who need it.

-Recognising independent advocacy as a statutory right in the Promise Bill is essential to ensure provision is widespread and lifelong.
+Recognising independent advocacy as a statutory right is essential to ensure provision is widespread and lifelong.

 Our Policy Memorandum outlines this and what we are calling for in more detail.